 Don’t forget your sunscreen either!
 I love Ultrasun Anti-Age SPF 30 with antioxidants and made for sensitive skin.

-Protect those luscious lips for another round of mistletoe madness with Reve de Miel lip balm from Nuxe and, set your brows in place and condition those lashes with Joan Collins Lash Treatment and you’re ready to ‘face’ another day!
+Protect those luscious lips for Valentine’s Day with Reve de Miel lip balm from Nuxe and, set your brows in place and condition those lashes with Joan Collins Lash Treatment and you’re ready to ‘face’ another day!

 And finally, if you can find a quiet moment get yourself booked in to have some LED light therapy – it will really make you look and feel human again!

-Have a wonderful festive season; and whatever you do, don’t forget to take time out from the festivities for yourself to relax and enjoy it all.
+Have a wonderful February; and whatever you do, don’t forget to take time out to yourself to relax and enjoy it all.

 Zoe Haydon is a top beauty blogger who has a cult following on her website Zodleblog, you can follow her on Twitter, Facebook or on Instagram for her daily musings on skincare and nutrition, as well as her tips and suggestions on what she believe really works for a 40 something.